Manual Lymphatic Drainage

 For Lymphedema & Cancer Recovery

-* First-time clients always receive up to a 15-minute consultation beforehand
+* First-time clients always receive up to a 15-minute complementary consultation beforehand. *

 Manual Lymphatic Drainage Massage (single follow-up visit):